InnuendoPi/Brautomat32/docs/en/Parameter/parameter-kessel.md

 The Brautomat can manage hardware profiles.
 Profiles can be used if there are different boilers.
 Users with kettles of different sizes can use profiles to select the kettle for the brewing day instead of having to manually re-enter all the parameters.
 A hardware profile contains all the settings of a boiler.

 Profiles are saved in the /Profiles folder.
-Profiles allow for quick and easySwitch between different boilers.
-The Save function creates a profile file with the above parameters, while the Delete function removes the profile file from flash memory.
+Profiles enable quick and easy switching between different boilers.
+The Save function creates a profile file with den above parameters, while the Delete function removes the profile file from the flash memory.

 The default profile when starting the bread machine is always the last profile selected.